OPEN: MON - FRI 8AM - 5PM

 Prevents warping

 Another situation you'll find yourself in if you don't correctly waterproof plywood is that there is a possibility of the board warping.
-Water damage causes plenty of materials such as timber or MDF to warp, so make sure your plywood sheet is bone-dry before sealing.
+Water damage causes plenty of materials, such as timber or MDF, to warp, so make sure you only use bone-dry waterproof plywood sheets before sealing.

 Longer lasting